harshitaarora0019/Friday-Personal-Assistant/README.md

-fRIDAY is a lightweight Python voice assistant that responds to voice commands like weather updates, news headlines, YouTube playback, and more — all in a glowing orb interface inspired by modern voice AIs.
+FRIDAY is a lightweight Python voice assistant that responds to voice commands like weather updates, news headlines, YouTube playback, and more — all in a glowing orb interface inspired by modern voice AIs.

 ## 🔥 Features